Team Building Trends for 2018

 Some organizations that used to host team building initiatives at the director and VP levels are now dividing up the budget and distributing it to departmental managers.

-One thing to keep in mind is that, when groups are smaller, the per person fee will be significantly higher.
+One thing to keep in mind is that, when groups are smaller, the per person fee for faclitation and meeting venue rental will be significantly higher.
 For this reason, some teams end up using recreational activities as a substitute for team building.
 This does not address or resolve the team's challenges.

 One way to make team building facilitation available to small groups is to enter into an agreement with a team building consulting firm and sponsor these initiatives at the VP level.
 Economies of scale can be realized to keep team building facilitation affordable even for small teams.